2023 Age-friendly Grants open on June 1

-BC Healthy Communities is excited to announce the new Age-friendly Communities Grant Recipients!
+BC Healthy Communities newly administers the Age-friendly Communities Grant Program

 In an age-friendly community, older adults are supported to age-in-place, living active, socially engaged, independent lives.
 The BC Age-friendly Communities Program provides funding, resources and capacity-building supports to help Indigenous and local governments, as well as other partners to achieve this vision.
 The program, originally designed in 2005 by the B.C.
 Ministry of Health and partners, has been updated collaboratively with and is now delivered by BC Healthy Communities.